The Brasselet-Sch\"urmann-Yokura conjecture on $L$-classes of singular varieties: Proof of Theorem

 Considering the decomposition~(\ref{eq:decom001}), and by definition of $K^{\bullet,\bullet}$, for $p=0$ we have

-that is, all the summands except $IC_Y[-n]$ if $q=n$.
+that is, all the summands except $IC_X[-n]$ if $q=n$.

-The semisimplicity of the perverse sheaves predicted by the Decomposition Theorem implies that the complexes appearing in the $E_1$ page of the spectral sequence associated with the acyclic complex $s(K^{\bullet,\bullet})$ splits in a direct sum of complexes of perverse sheaves with strict support $\Sigma_j$ for $j>0$.
-These complexes coincide with the complexes~(\ref{eq:shortexact}).
-So, proving degeneration at the second page is enough to finish the proof.
+By the semi-simplicity of the perverse sheaves predicted by Theorem \ref{teo:DecTheo}, the complexes appearing in the $E_1$-page of the spectral sequence associated with the complex $s(K^{\bullet,\bullet})$ splits in a direct sum of complexes of perverse sheaves with support $\Sigma_j$ which coincides with the complex (\ref{eq:complexperverse}) with the exception of the term ${^p\hH}^n(R\varepsilon_*\R_{X_0})_X$. \end{proof}